 Because curcumin is an anti-inflammatory, it also acts as a painkiller.
 It inhibits inflammatory chemicals such as prostaglandins and interleukins to help reduce pain.
 Turmeric is often used after surgery or burns.
 In oil form, turmeric has analgesic properties that are comparable to aspirin.

 One of the liver's principal tasks is to remove toxins from the body.
 But with a constantly changing lifestyle and the low quality of food people eat, the liver has a hard time doing this job.

 Studies on rats have demonstrated that turmeric aids the liver in flushing out toxins efficiently, and protects the liver from some, particularly harmful toxins.

 Several factors can impact one's blood pressure.
 Age, family history, body weight, lack of exercise, smoking, and poor diet are some risk factors that may lead to high blood pressure.

 Chronic high blood pressure can lead to cardiovascular disease, vascular disease, kidney disease, loss of vision, and other detrimental health conditions.
 Lifestyle changes (including adding turmeric to one's diet) can help control blood pressure.

 Turmeric has anti-hypertensive properties that prevent blood vessels from constricting, making it an effective treatment for atherosclerosis.
 Turmeric can also help to mitigate diseases that lead to high blood pressure.

 15. Liver Function

 Turmeric has a unique way of assisting the enzymes that are responsible for flushing the liver of harmful chemicals.
-This results is an increased amount of protection against liver damage, and even better liver function due to the regeneration of any affected liver cells.
+This result is an increased amount of protection against liver damage, and even better liver function due to the regeneration of any affected liver cells.